emmaroche/emmaroche.github.io/README.md

 + Pagination was added to the movie list pages, each page shows max 7 movie cards at a time.

-### GitHub Repo for assignment2-emmaroche: [Movies Web App 2](https://github.com/emmaroche/assignment2-emmaroche.git)
+### GitHub Repo for assignment2-emmaroche: [Movies Fan Web App 2](https://github.com/emmaroche/assignment2-emmaroche.git)

 This is a further developed version of the Movies Web Application.
 This purpose of this further developed version of that app was to demonstrate knowledge of APIs, Express, Mongoose, and Authentication by developing an extension of a Movies API we used in practical classes.